 The vinyl siding and brick veneer generally appeared to be in fair condition.
 The majority of the window screens are torn or missing.
 New double-paned, low E windows were installed in October 2013.
-The exterior doors were determined to be in fair condition, however at least 3 appear to be in poor condition.
-At least 20% of aluminum gutters and corresponding fascia appears to need repair and replacement.
+The exterior doors were determined to be in fair condition, with the exception of the main entry doors on units 2672 and 2674 which are in poor condition.
 At least 40% of the aluminum and PVC downspouts appear to need repair and replacement.

 Caulk and seal openings at vinyl siding/exterior envelope is recommended as a rehab item.
-Replacement of 20% of the gutters and 40% of the downspouts is recommended as a rehab item.
-Replacement of exterior doors and frames in 3 units is recommended as a rehab item.
+Replacement of main entry doors on units 2672 and 2674 and 40% of the downspouts are recommended as a rehab item.
 Control air leakage through air sealing, as specified in the Energy Audit, is recommended as a rehab item.